 - Briefly describe climate and meteorology, focusing on what will most affect air quality.

-- Describe current air quality status of the area for both state and federal criteria pollutants.
-Include a chart of air quality standards for reference.
-Here is a chart that may be useful: ARB air quality standards chart - PDF (30KB)
+- Describe current air quality status of the area for both state and federal criteria pollutants: ARB ambient air quality standards.

 - Document if naturally occurring asbestos is found in the project area.